ButKor/c8y-measurement-batchcollector/README.md

 # Sample Output

-Output using a chunk size o 49,999 on a measurement collection of 611,210 Measurements:
+Output using a chunk size of 49,999 on a measurement collection of 611,210 Measurements:
 ```
 *** Measurement Chunk result set ***
  Configuration: